 We believe that the summer is the worst time to go for most people.

 If you love partying, it can be the best time to go.
 But for all other purposes, the spring and the fall rank superior.

 Lisbon gets a lot of tourists during the summer, while locals often leave the city.
 So you don’t get that same Portuguese vibe.
 Not to mention that the prices are much higher.
 Many people also prefer the temperatures of the spring and the autumn over the heated summer temperatures.
 And lastly, if you don’t like partying so much, you won’t love the summer since the streets can be somewhat loud at night.

-We believe that the spring and the fall are the best seasons to go to Lisbon.
-But the city is amazing all year around, so don’t worry too much about it.
+We believe that spring and fall are the best seasons to go to Lisbon.
+But the city is amazing all year round, so don’t worry too much about it.
 If you get the opportunity to go, do it!
 Lisbon is a charming and entertaining city at any given time, and if you wish to find more information, simply read our other articles about the Portuguese capital!